 - Lemon zest gives these cookies bright flavor, but in a pinch I have replaced it with Lemon Paste with good results.
 The lemon flavor is subtle, but adding lemon zest to the rolling sugar can add more lemon punch if you so desire.

 - Lemon extract helps boost the lemon flavor here, and I don’t recommend omitting it.
 I have also made these replacing the lemon extract with Fiori di Sicilia, which was also delicious.
+I used the same amount of Fiori di Sicilia as lemon extract and liked the strong flavor, but you can use a smaller amount it you think it is too overpowering.

 - These cookies are a bit larger than normal, and I suggest keeping them that way.
 A smaller cookie won’t bake up quite the same, and will have less of a perfect center.
 If you decide to make them smaller, make sure to take a few minutes off the baking time.